What Are Bitcoin Runes? A Beginner's to the New Token Protocol

 Runes vs. BRC-20 Tokens: Similarities and Differences

-Here is how Runes compare to BRC-20 tokens.
+Here is how Runes compares to BRC-20 tokens.

 The Runes protocol improves the Ordinals-based BRC-20 token standard by adopting Bitcoin's UTXO model.
 This allows it to operate within Bitcoin Layer 1, or the base blockchain, and reduce the production of unnecessary UTXOs.
 Therefore, Runes has a minimal on-chain footprint and improves overall efficiency.